JonnycatMeow/Jonnycat-Ports/README.md

 You can download your favorite Friday Night Funkin mods here

 # Note
-I build with source code and I use Psych Engine mods.
+I build only with source code and I use Psych Engine mods.
 If you have a Android,Linux or any platform that is supported please let me know.
 I will be happy to add That on There!!!
 I will also adding Ports Weekly cause i need breaks lol

 # Website